Andersonian Library: Collections

-One of the more interesting pieces of work within the library's Special Collections is the James Young Collection, an industrial chemist and originator of the paraffin and shale oil industry in Scotland.
+One of the more interesting pieces of work within the library's special collections is the James Young Collection; Young was an industrial chemist and originator of the paraffin and shale oil industry in Scotland.
 The collection contains books and manuscripts on alchemy and early science dating from the 15th to the 19th century and is listed in a printed bibliography, Bibliotheca Chemica (Glasgow, 1906) by John Ferguson.

-The library is home to many rare books (many with less than 3 copies in existence); however, these books are not available for removal outwith the library.
-The use of these books are only available for use within the library.

-Among other notable works within the library there are some by Agrippa Von Nettesheim and a volume by the grammarian Joannes Claius on rural economy.
+The library is home to many rare books (many with fewer than three copies in existence); but these books are not available for loan.
+The use of these books is restricted to within the library.
+Among other notable works are some by Agrippa Von Nettesheim and a volume by the grammarian Joannes Claius on rural economy.

-Finally, the Andersonian Library also contains a "Strathclyde Collections" section which was created in order to conserve as complete a record as possible of publications relating to the University.
+The Andersonian Library also contains a "Strathclyde Collections" section which was created to conserve as complete a record as possible of publications relating to the University.
 It contains works by members of staff, official publications of the University, its departments and faculties and publications about the university.